New York Top Ten

 Ellis Island, reached via ferry from New York, was the gateway for over 12 million immigrants from 1892 to 1954.
 All were in search of freedom of speech, freedom of religion and prosperity.
 Since 1990 it has reopened to the public as a museum and is one of New York's most moving attractions.
 The musuem depicts the story of immigrants to America through their eyes, has a wall that commemorates more than 500,000 immigrants and their families.
 There are also interactive exhibits and if you are trying to trace your ancestors this could be a good place to start.

 Admission: Free.
-Ferry ticket to Statue of Libery and Ellis Island costs $10 for adults and $4 for kids 3-17 years.
-Last ferry departs at 4pmstart.
+Ferry ticket to Statue of Libery and Ellis Island costs $24 for adults and $16 for kids.

 5) Metropolitan Museum of Art

 The Metropolitan Museum of Art, is located on the eastern edge of Central Park along the Museum Mile, was created by a group of New York bankers and financiers who felt that their home town needed an encycolpeadic museum of world art.

 Known generally as The Met, this amazing museum delivers.
 Access is from the sidewalk on Fifth Avenue where palatial steps Doric columns and tall windows greet you.
 Inside immense stairways and water fountains add glamour and grandeur and a sense of awe.
 Even if you ‘don’t do museums’, this one will still be a winner.

 This huge museum offers every category of art in every known medium from every part of the world.
 In all there’s a staggering 2 million works of arts so there’s bound to be a section you’ll love.
 Perhaps The Temple of Dendur and Egyptian Art wing, The Equestrian Court in the Arms and Armory section, the collection of Cypriot Art, the Picassos, the Greek and Roman sculptures or the rooftop garden with its modern art installation.